nfrappart/nfrappart.github.io/_posts/2021-09-01-start-terraform-in-azure.markdown

 How do we make that work?
 Well you'll need a few things: a storage account, obviously, to store your state file, a service principal so that terraform uses it's own identity and not yours, and preferably a keyvault, to store some secrets and avoid having them in clear text in the terraform .tf/.tfvars files.

 You will also be required to have adequat roles on your Azure AD Tenant and target Azure Subscription.
-AzCLI is also required for most of this procedure, although you can do it through the portal.
+Az CLI is also required for most of this procedure, although you can do it through the portal.
 Every command I'll give you here is for *bash shell*.
 It won't work on powershell.

 ```bash